Overthorpe, Double Bay: Sir John Hay

 Although Hay had lived in Sydney since 1856 he maintained his Murrumbidgee runs.
 He was chairman of the Mercantile Bank of Sydney and a director of the Australian Mutual Provident Society and the European Assurance Society.
-In 1872 he refused to join (Sir) Henry Parkes' ministry but next year became president of the Legislative Council on Parkes' recommendation.
+In 1872 he refused to join Henry Parkes' ministry but next year became president of the Legislative Council on Parkes' recommendation.
 Worried by the frequent lack of a quorum, in 1874 he had the size of the council increased In 1879 he told Sir Edward Deas Thomson of "unpleasant relations with the Assembly, partly from a little injudicious management of details by those who have taken the lead amongst us, but chiefly I fear from a spirit of hostility to the Council on the part of leading men in the House".
 Believing that the duty of the council was to assist the government unless some important principle was involved, Hay was unremitting in his efforts to get "laws passed in the best form possible".
 Ever jealous of the council's dignity, he complained to the governor of "sacrilege" after (Sir) Alexander Stuart's government had put seventy-five beds in the council chamber during an all-night debate on the land bill in 1884.